Skip to main content

 Use your hands to build MUVA’s evidence story!
 Sharing complex evaluation results using physical objects in low-income communities

-PD Workshop Presenter: Iana Barenboim, n/a – MUVA
+PD Workshop Presenter: Iana Barenboim (she/her/hers) – MUVA

 PD Workshop Presenter: Kerry Selvester, n/a – MUVA